liv-daliberti/maxent-grpo/README.md

 ## License
-Apache 2.0.
-See headers and `setup.py` for details.
+Apache License 2.0.
+See `LICENSE` for the full text.